 What are the functions of a HR department?

 The list of tasks is therefore virtually endless, so we could say that HR functions are numerous and extremely varied.
+All these functions must be clear when creating the human resources department.
 Let's look at them individually.

 1. Personnel administration